JavierCunat/javiercunat/README.md

 Computer Science Student
 ------------------------

-Computer enthusiast, passionate coder, and security addict.
-During my youth curiosity fueled me into the dimensions of software and programming where I spend time believing in the power of computing and its future for our world.
-I've been coding for well over two years now by building entertaining projects and taking classes such as AP Computer Science A and AP Computer Science Principles.
-Now I am starting college as a CS student and I am focusing on becoming a top software engineer.
+Computer enthusiast and passionate coder.
+"Beauty in the struggle" -J.Cole

 * 🌍  I'm based in Miami, Florida
 * 🖥️  See my portfolio at [JavierCunat.com](http://javiercunat.com)
-* 📫  You can contact me at [javier.cunat001@mymdc.net](mailto:javier.cunat001@mymdc.net)
+* 📫  You can contact me at [javiercunnat[at]gmail[dot]com
 * 🚀  I'm currently working on [CryptoKids Service Project](http://cryptokidsfoundation.tech)
-* 🧠  I'm learning React.js Framework and studying SEC275 Course (Update I Passed!
-GFACT Certified :))
+* 🧠  I'm learning AI and Neural Networks
 * 👀  I'm open to collaborating on Mentorship, Interesting Projects, and Hackathons

 ### Skills